ibm-cloud-docs/key-protect/settings-key-create-import-access.md

         <td>
           <strong>Required.</strong> Set to <code>true</code> to prevent authorized users from importing key material
           into the your {{site.data.keyword.keymanagementserviceshort}} instance without using an import token.
-Set to <code>false</code> to allow authorized users to import key material into the your instance without using an import token..
+Set to <code>false</code> to allow authorized users to import key material into your instance without using an import token.
         </td>
       </tr>

       <caption style="caption-side:bottom;">
         Table 1.
-Describes the variables that are needed to enable a key creation/import policy.
+Describes the variables that are needed to enable a keyCreateImportAccess policy.
       </caption>
     </table>

     A successful request returns an HTTP `204 No Content` response, which indicates that your {{site.data.keyword.keymanagementserviceshort}}
-    instance now has an enabled key creation/import policy.
+    instance now has an enabled keyCreateImportAccess policy.
     Your {{site.data.keyword.keymanagementserviceshort}} instance will now only
-    allow the creation or importing of keys from the methods specified in your request.
+    allow the creation or importation of keys from the methods specified in your request.

-3. Optional: Verify that the key creation/import policy was created by browsing the policies that are available for your
+3. Optional: Verify that the keyCreateImportAccess policy was created/updated by retrieving the policy details for your {{site.data.keyword.keymanagementserviceshort}} instance
-   {{site.data.keyword.keymanagementserviceshort}} instance.

     ```sh
     $ curl -X GET \